Wotcnt/Polyrifringence-Engine/README.md

 ---

-### This repository provides a verified GPU-accelerated optical recursion simulator for recursive birefringence bridging classical birefringence and symbolic geometry under the Codex Canon framework - modeling light’s self-referential propagation using PyTorch (CUDA 12.1).

-#### The Polyrifringence Engine is a GPU-accelerated recursive optical simulation framework.
+### The Polyrifringence Engine is a GPU-accelerated recursive optical simulation framework.
 It leverages PyTorch and CUDA for efficient ray tracing, particularly targeting recursive birefringence and symbolic geometry.
 The initial 50 million rays per second (50M rays/s) baseline was established as the starting point with an RTX 3050.
 To push performance to 65M rays/s (or beyond) and eventually reach 100M rays/s, a systematic approach of optimization and testing is essential.

+#### This repository provides a verified GPU-accelerated optical recursion simulator for recursive birefringence bridging classical birefringence and symbolic geometry under the Codex Canon framework - modeling light’s self-referential propagation using PyTorch (CUDA 12.1).

--     "What you see is the floor, not the ceiling"
+>     "What you see is the floor, not the ceiling"
 ---

-## 🤖 Run via GPT — Polyrifringence Engine Expert
+### 🤖 Run via GPT — Polyrifringence Engine Expert

----

 ### 🧠 Observer Validation Record

-> “Independent AI analysis of the public announcement reconstructed the engine’s theory and ethics from first principles — demonstrating functional recursion even in linguistic form.”
+-   “Independent AI analysis of the public announcement reconstructed the engine’s theory and ethics from first principles — demonstrating functional recursion even in linguistic form.”

 **Summary:**
 An autonomous reasoning system (Grok) independently reconstructed: